Backup your WordPress site to DreamHost's DreamObjects.

 The automated backup is set to run at 3am but it didn't run till 8am!

-That's actually not an error.
-WordPress kicks off cron jobs when someone visits your site, so if no one visted the site from 3am to 8am, then the job to backup wouldn't run until then.
+That's not an error.
+WordPress kicks off cron jobs when someone visits your site, so if no one visited the site from 3am to 8am, then the job to backup wouldn't run until then.

-Nothings happening when I press the backup ASAP button.
+Why is nothing happening when I press the backup ASAP button?

 First turn on logging, then run it again.
 If it gives output, then it's running, so read the log to see what the error is.
-If it just 'stops', then it's a bug.
-If it says it can't upload the file to DreamObjects, it's probably size.
+If it just 'stops', it should have suggestions as to why.

-Then log in via SSH and run 'wp dreamobjects backup' to see if that works.
+wp dreamobjects backup to see if that works.

 Got something to say?
 Need help?